 - Labor Time: this is counted from the moment movers arrive at the pickup address and runs until they leave the delivery address.

 - Travel Time: the time it takes movers to get to your pickup address and the time it takes to return to their business from your delivery address.
-Tip: look for movers in your zip code!
+Tip: look for safe movers near me in your zip code!

 - Number of Movers: expect to pay a certain amount per hour per mover.
 For bigger moves, there may also be a move supervisor on hand.